ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 `$ pip install -r requirements.txt`

-   * ==> if pip is not recognized, try: `C:\Python27\python.exe -m pip install -r requirements.txt`
+   * ==> if pip is not recognized, try: `python -m pip install -r requirements.txt`

   * If you get errors related to the "qi" library, try to install it separately (e.g., pip install qi).

 ## II.5.
 Qt 5.13

 * Install [Qt 5.13.2](https://download.qt.io/official_releases/online_installers/) from https://download.qt.io/official_releases/online_installers/.
-When asked to select components, deselect everything (to reduce the size of the required files) and select: MSVC 2017 32-bits and 64-bits, and MinGW 32 and 64-bits.
+When asked to select components, deselect everything (to reduce the size of the required files) and select: MSVC 2015 & 2017 32-bits and 64-bits, and MinGW 32 and 64-bits.

 ## II.6.
 SIP 4.19